 This is one way of doing it.
 The other way is more convenient.
 It is done by keeping the “Ctrl” key on the keyboard pressed while dragging the Blurrer module onto the yellow cable like this.
 We see that the cable turns white.
 We now release the mouse button.
 Since this module has two inputs the system gives us a window to choose input and output.
 After selecting the Video input and the Out items we click OK to close this window.
 The wiring is now complete.

-Previously, I have shown that each modules has designated parameters that can be adjusted in a special window to the right.
-This Blurred module has a so called Radius parameter for instance.
+Previously, I have shown that each module has designated parameters that can be adjusted in a special window to the right.
+This Blurred module has a so-called Radius parameter for instance.

 Let us try out some other Post Processing modules.
-We have for instance the “Adjuster”, which allow us to make simple colour corrections.
+We have for instance the “Adjuster”, which allows us to make simple colour corrections.
 We drag this new module onto the wire in a similar fashion as mentioned before with the Blurrer.
 Let us decrease the blur value slightly in order to see the Preview image clearer.
-The “Adjuster module” has well known, common parameters such as adjustment levels for Brightness, Contrast, Hue, etc..
+The “Adjuster module” has well-known, common parameters such as adjustment levels for Brightness, Contrast, Hue, etc..

-In our Preview window at the bottom we only see the final result after having applied all processing modules to our video file.
+In our Preview window at the bottom, we only see the final result after having applied all processing modules to our video file.
 But we may want to see the outcome during a work session, after each phase in this modulation chain.
 This can be performed quite simply by drawing the mouse cursor on a section of a cable while keeping the “ Ctrl” key pressed.
 This function will show us the actual video signal running in that particular section of the cable.
-In other words we can see the video image after Adjustments, Placements and Blur modules separately.
-This is not only applies to the cable but to the yellow output and input pin on each modules.
+In other words, we can see the video image after Adjustments, Placements, and Blur modules separately.
+This is not only applies to the cable but to the yellow output and input pin on each module.

 It is worth saying a couple of words on terminology here.
 The different and colourful dots on both - input and output - sides of the module boxes are called “Pin” in the Aximmetry system.
 So these are the Input Pins and these are the output pins.

-When we select a module, we can adjust on the right hand side panel - that we also call as Pin Values Editor or Property Editor - the values of the input pins, more precisely the constant values of the input pins.
-This means, that when we set a certain value, for example a Horizontal Offset in the Pin Value editor, that value will not change throughout the whole operation time.
-In this case 0.7 will be used by the system.
+When we select a module, we can adjust on the right hand side panel - that we also call Pin Values Editor or Property Editor - the values of the input pins, more precisely the constant values of the input pins.
+This means, that when we set a certain value, for example, a Horizontal Offset in the Pin Value editor, that value will not change throughout the whole operation time.
+In this case, 0.7 will be used by the system.

-Its function is to deliver signals of different waveforms, so that we can we can control repeating cyclical movements in any processing modules.
+Its function is to deliver signals of different waveforms so that we can control repeating cyclical movements in any processing module.